Brightscout/mattermost-test-management/data/test-cases/plugins/ms-teams-sync/user-message/Multiple_reactions_to_message.md

 **Expected**

 The user should be able to view the last added reaction on the message in the linked channel or DM/GM on MS Teams.
-After step 2, the user should be able to view the last added reaction on the message in the linked channel or DM/GM on MS Teams.
+After step 2, the user should be able to view the last added reaction on the message in the linked channel or DM/GM on MM.
 After step 3, the user should be able to view all the added reactions of different users on the message in the linked channel or GM on MS Teams.
 After step 4, the user should be able to view all the added reactions of different users on the message in the linked channel or GM on MM.